Ice Hockey Slide Boards

 Slide boards are slippery surfaces that allow an athlete to simulate skating on ice.
 They're used for endurance training and practicing a wide sideways stride to build speed, engaging the muscles used for skating in the legs and core.
 To use them, an athlete places the board on a hard floor and wears stretchy-fabric booties that go over the sneakers to let feet glide over the surface as if they were skating.
 Plastic stoppers called bumpers are placed around the borders to keep the user in bounds.
 They're also portable and can be conveniently rolled up or taken apart.

-Slide boards were first used by speed skaters looking to practice their acceleration, but they were soon picked up by hockey players who make use of many of the same skills.
+Slide boards were first used by speed skaters looking to practice their acceleration, but they were soon picked up by hockey players who use many of the same skills.
 Learning to skate low to the ground and build speed with a strong lateral stride are key to keeping up in the rink and getting to the puck first.

 Things To Consider